In sales, there are words you absolutely should use to seal the deal, but there are also words to avoid if you want to close a sale.

 Sorry To Bother You (words 7-10)

-Why do you say, “Sorry to bother you?”
+If you don’t want to sound apologetic, “Sorry to bother you” are definitely words to avoid.
 If you’re feeling sorry then don’t bother your prospect in the first place!
 This phrase can be annoying because if your prospect didn’t think you were bothering them before, they will when you apologize.

 When it comes to closing and sales, usually the prospect has the power.
 The closer – the sales person – doesn’t have the power.
 In order to be more effective as a closer, you want to turn the tables.

 In a sales call, one party has a higher status than the other.
-If you start off by apologizing before giving solutions or seeing how you can help, you’re already at a disadvantage.
+If you start off by apologizing before giving solutions or seeing how you can help your prospect, you’re already at a disadvantage.

 There’s no need to apologize for what you bring to the table or what you sell.
-If you believe in what you do, don’t apologize.
+If you believe in what you do, don’t say you’re sorry.
 Your time is just as valuable as the prospect’s.

 People buy from you because your product will help to solve a problem.
 Just because you’re selling something doesn’t mean your time is less valuable.
 You are only interrupting if you have nothing to offer or didn’t do your due diligence before making the call.
 Following up is one example of due diligence.